Connect with Us: Call Us Today: 1-800-807-8030

 From a talent management perspective, this means hiring people who are both qualified for the job they are applying for and who also exhibit the attributes that your company is looking for in leadership.
 Does the person express ambitions for growth?
 Do they want to take leadership skills training courses to strengthen their leadership skills?
 If your organization has multiple locations, is that person willing to relocate?
 These leadership attributes need to be included in the hiring equation.

-2. Focus on Your High Potential Employees
+2. Focus on Your High-Potential Employees

-With the demand for high potential employees increasing as the boomers retire, organizations need to create programs that will build loyalty.
-One of the best ways to do that is to create a special leadership track for high potential employees.
+With the demand for high-potential employees increasing as the boomers retire, organizations need to create programs that will build loyalty.
+One of the best ways to do that is to create a special leadership track for high-potential employees.
 If your organization currently does not have a specific program for High Potential Employees, benchmark with organizations in your industry that do.
 While every organization’s program is slightly different, some similarities include a rotation assignment program to help the employees understand various aspects of the company.
 Not only do the employees work in different functional areas during this assignment, but it’s not unusual to have them rotate to various geographical locations as well.
 Often a rotation will include assignments in communication, finance, information technology, manufacturing, operations, sales and marketing.
 These programs are a Win – Win for both the organization and the employee.

 3. Provide a formalized Leadership Program